nicolasvanz/2d-interactive-graphics-system/readme.md

  - In rotation:
     - The object is rotated arround a point, according to the selected rotation type.
 The point can be its center, the world center or any arbitrary point
     - An angle in degrees must be specified
     - If the rotation type is "arbitrary point", a point must be specified following **SCF
+ - It is possible to add multiple transformations to be applied.
+ - The Ok button applies all transformations added

 **MCF = multiple coordinates format = (x1, y1), (x2, y2), ...